KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Autocomplete.md

 ## Autocomplete provider

-KeyboardKit has a ``AutocompleteProvider`` protocol that that can be used to give autocomplete suggestions as the user types.
+KeyboardKit has a ``AutocompleteProvider`` protocol that that describes how to provide a keyboard with autocomplete suggestions as the user types.

 KeyboardKit doesn't have an autocomplete provider as it has for most other services, just an internal disabled one that it uses as a placeholder until you inject your own provider or use KeyboardKit Pro.

 KeyboardKit Pro unlocks two autocomplete providers when you register a valid license.
-The `StandardAutocompleteProvider` is locale-specific and non-predictive, and is injected when you register a license. `ExternalAutocompleteProvider` is a base class that can be inherited to communicate with an api.
+The `StandardAutocompleteProvider` is local and locale-specific, while `ExternalAutocompleteProvider` can be inherited to implement an autocomplete provider that communicates with an external api.

 ## How to create a custom provider

-If you don't have a Pro license, you can implement a custom autocomplete provider in any way you like.
-When you're done, just replace the controller service with the implementation to make the library use it instead.
+If you don't have a Pro license, you can implement a custom autocomplete provider.

+You can create a custom autocomplete provider by implementing the ``AutocompleteProvider`` protocol.

-For instance, here is a custom autocomplete provider that just adds a suffix to the provided text:
+For instance, here is an implementation that just adds a suffix to the provided text's current word:

 ```swift